- Best sports cars

 Year launched: 2018

 You’re blown away when you see it, but to drive it is to love it.
-The engine is keen to push forward, the noise addictive, and cornering incredible.
+The engine (sourced from Mercedes-AMG) is keen to push forward, the noise is addictive, and it handles superbly.
 It comes with a sweet eight-speed ZF automatic gearbox that’s smooth as silk around town and hugely engaging at speed.
 An electric differential aids high-speed stability and allows for fun in corners too.

 Prices start at around £90,000 for a used, latest-generation Aston Martin Vantage, though for £55,000 and up to can get the previous-generation Vantage.
-It doesn't look quite as striking at the latest car, and lacks some of the tech of the new car, but it's still and achingly pretty car that'll turn heads an put a huge smile on your face when you blip the throttle.
+It doesn't look quite as striking at the latest car, and lacks some of the new tech, but it's still and achingly pretty car that'll turn heads and put a huge smile on your face when you blip the throttle.

 Year launched: 2015

-Prices start at around £45,000 for a used BMW i8, but if you fancy a fast BMW with a full fat petrol engine, check out the BMW M2.
+The latest M4 Competition is pretty new, so year-old used examples start from around £65,000.
+You'll want nearly £80,000 for a new version.
+Is that a bit too rich for you?
+Check out the cheaper BMW M2.
 A thug of a car, it can also be pretty practical with space for four.

 Bentley Continental GT